 You are, in a vast proportion, what you eat.
 Trying a new diet would often be the only needed change for a dramatic boost of your health and energy.
 Don’t have to be raw food, or even vegetarian, whatever works for you.

 I’ve been a raw vegan for 9 and a half months and I felt incredibly well.
-I’m not an evangelist of it, though.
+I’ve also been vegetarian for years, and I did intermittent fasting for a year.
+I’m not an evangelist of any diet, though.
 We’re all different and what works for me may not work identically for you.
 But what I’ve learned was that a simple diet can impact your life tremendously.

 When you start a new diet you change the energy sources you are connected to.
 On the physical level, we, humans, acquire a vast part of our energy by eating.
 Changing the quality of your food, as simple and dumb as it may seem, can have a huge impact on your life.